difiliet/Senior-Design-Project/Homework Essays (Fall)/README.md

 - Gathered and presented the budget information for the project
 - Gathered and presented the meeting notes of the project
 - Updated the GitHub repository

+**December 1st, 2023 (Kinetic Vision Meeting)**</br>
+Meeting with Kinetic Vision to have an advisor evaluation</br>
+Events of meeting:
+- Have advisor evaluation of the fall design report
+- Gather suggestions to improve fall design report